JuliaLang/Pkg.jl/docs/src/creating-packages.md

 Extensions can have any arbitrary name (here `PlottingContourExt`), but using something similar to the format of this example that makes the extended functionality and dependency of the extension clear is likely a good idea.
+Encoding in the extension name both the name of the main package and of the package that triggers loading the extension can be very helpful especially when encountering and debugging errors.

 A user that depends only on `Plotting` will not pay the cost of the "extension" inside the `PlottingContourExt` module.
 It is only when the `Contour` package actually gets loaded that the `PlottingContourExt` extension is loaded